We’ve updated our Privacy Notice. You can see how and why we use your personal information in this summary, or read the full notice.

 The HEFER will tell you about known historic or archaeological features and how they affect your SFI application.

-If land with historic or archaeological features is ineligible for an SFI action, this only affects the area where the feature is located in a land parcel.
+If land with historic or archaeological features is ineligible for an SFI or CSHT action, this only affects the area where the feature is located in a land parcel.
 You can apply for the SFI action on the remaining area in the land parcel if it’s eligible for the action.

 Why are grasslands an issue?